-Over two thousand five hundred (2,500+) years ago, ancient Greece was made up of hundreds of city-states, grouped together at the southern end of a very large peninsula that jutted out from Europe into the Mediterranean Sea.
+Over two thousand five hundred (2,500+) years ago, ancient Greece was made up of many hundreds of Greek city-states, grouped together at the southern end of a very large peninsula that jutted out from Europe into the Mediterranean Sea.
 Smaller peninsulas stuck out from the main Greek peninsula, forming a great deal of natural coastline and many natural harbors.
 It's no wonder the Greeks were great sailors and fishermen!

 The ancient Greeks believed in thousands of gods, goddesses, and magical creatures.
 They built temples to honor their gods.
 They prayed at home.
 They prayed all the time.
 Honoring their gods was part of their daily life and part of just about everything they did.
 That's because they believed their gods controlled the heavens and earth, and could interact with humans and cause all kinds of trouble!

 A huge mountain range ran down the middle of the Greek peninsula.
 The people believed that the ancient Greek mystical world was ruled by a small group of powerful gods called the 12 Olympians, who lived at the top of the highest mountain, Mount Olympus.
 You could try to get to the top, but you'd never make it.
 The top of Mount Olympus was hidden in fog and snow and magic.
 When things had to be decided in the mythical world, the council met on Mount Olympus to discuss things, which was a very Greek thing to do - talk it over first, then go to war or get even!